Informal and Privatized Transit: Incentives, Efficiency and Coordination

-This work addresses the above question by developing a framework for analyzing the incentives underlying informal and privatized transit systems and their interaction with public transit.
-Moreover, we propose mechanisms to guide public transit operation and incentive design when a substantial share of mobility is provided by profit-driven private operators.
+\textbf{Our Contributions:} This work addresses the above question by developing a framework for analyzing the incentives underlying informal and privatized transit systems and quantifying the performance loss from decentralized driver behavior.
+We further study two natural monetary mechanisms to shape incentives in these systems, characterize their optimal design, and identify the limits of these mechanisms, i.e., when losses from selfish driver behavior remain unavoidable.

-Towards this goal, in Section~\ref{sec:model}, we introduce a novel game-theoretic, two-sided market model of a fully privatized informal transit system (i.e., without public transit), with a fixed set of routes.
-On these routes, cost-minimizing commuters (\emph{riders}) choose between using informal transit to complete their trip or an outside option, such as walking or staying at home, while profit-maximizing informal or privatized operators (\emph{drivers}) decide which routes to serve.
-Inspired by the practical operation and global prevalence of fixed-route informal and privatized transit systems, our framework captures two key features that shape incentives and equilibrium outcomes in such settings: (i) competition among drivers for profitable routes, which leads to over-provision on some routes and under-provision in others, and (ii) rider queuing and waiting delays, a defining feature of informal transit during morning and evening peak periods that shapes riders’ willingness to use these services.
+In Section~\ref{sec:model}, we introduce a novel game-theoretic model of a privatized informal transit system with a fixed set of routes.
+On these routes, cost-minimizing \emph{riders} choose between using informal transit to complete their trip or an outside option, such as walking or staying at home, while profit-maximizing informal or privatized operators (\emph{drivers}) decide which routes to serve.
+Inspired by the practical operation and global prevalence of fixed-route informal transit systems, our framework captures two key features shaping incentives and equilibrium outcomes in such settings: (i) competition among drivers for profitable routes, which leads to over-provision on some routes and under-provision in others, and (ii) rider queuing and waiting delays, a defining feature of informal transit during morning and evening peaks that shapes riders’ willingness to use these services.